Judah Adunbi: Bristol Police Taser Afro-Caribbean Community Relations Adviser [Video]

-Sixty-three year old Judah Adunbi was walking down the street near his home in the Easton area of Bristol, in the United Kingdom, when two local police officers apparently mistook him for someone they were “looking for,” as reported by the Guardian.
-After a verbal exchange and a scuffle, Mr. Adunbi, who is one of the founding members of an advisory group tasked with harmonizing relations between the “Afro-Caribbean community and the constabulary” in Bristol, fell to the ground as one of the police officers shouted “Taser, Taser, Taser,” several times, deployed her weapon, and the man wreathed on the ground.
+Sixty-three-year old Judah Adunbi was walking down the street near his home in the Easton area of Bristol, in the United Kingdom, when two local police officers apparently mistook him for someone they were “looking for,” as reported by The Guardian.
+After a verbal exchange and a scuffle, Mr. Adunbi, who is one of the founding members of an advisory group tasked with harmonizing relations between the “Afro-Caribbean community and the constabulary” in Bristol, fell to the ground as one of the police officers shouted “Taser, Taser, Taser,” several times, deployed her weapon, and the man wreathed in pain.

 “I was just paralysed.
 I thought that was it.
 I thought they were taking my life,” Judah Adunbi was quoted.